FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsFileMaintenance.md

 6. In the *Purge settings* pane:
     1. In the **Delete all files older than** field, specify the number of days files should be retained in the account home folder.
 This field is mandatory.
         You cannot enter spaces-only values in this field.
-For more information, see <a href="../../accounts/useraccounts/t_st_create_user_account#Spaces" class="MCXref xref">Spaces in required fields</a>.
+For more information, see [Spaces in required fields](../../accounts/useraccounts/t_st_create_user_account#Spaces).

     2. Select the **Only if file name matches pattern** check box and specify a file name pattern to identify files to be deleted.